An Experimental Study of Noise Reduction in Wind Turbine Airfoils with Serrated Trailing Edges: Introduction

 \section{Introduction}

-The development of noise reduction technologies can facilitate an increase in the tip speed of wind turbine blades since aerodynamic noise generated from a wind turbine blade increases with the fifth power of the wind speed~\cite{SORENSEN2012225}.
-In order to improve the productivity and efficiency of wind turbines, the size of wind turbines and the length of blades have been increasing~\cite{kaewniam2022recent,hoen2023effects}, causing the tip speed ratio of wind turbine rotors to continuously increase~\cite{kosasih2016influence}.
-Given the fifth power relationship, a 15\% increase in the tip speed can reduce the energy consumption of a wind turbine by 5\% to 7\%, while a 15\% increase in the tip speed can increase the noise by 3 dB~\cite{barone2011survey}.
+In the pursuit of enhancing wind turbine efficiency and productivity, there has been a noticeable trend towards increasing the size of wind turbines and extending blade lengths~\cite{kaewniam2022recent,hoen2023effects}.
+As a result, the tip speed ratio of wind turbine rotors has been steadily rising in order to reduce the load and cost~\cite{kosasih2016influence}.
+However, aerodynamic noise generated by wind turbine blades increases with the fifth power of inflow speed~\cite{SORENSEN2012225}.
+While higher tip speeds can improve wind turbine performance, they also lead to increased noise emissions.
+For instance, a 15\% increase in the tip speed of wind turbine blades can result in a 3 dB rise in noise, which may adversely affect the living conditions of nearby residents~\cite{barone2011survey}.

-The main sources of noise in wind turbines are aerodynamic noise from the blades and mechanical noise from the nacelle~\cite{deshmukh2019wind}.
-Mechanical noise is generated from mechanical components and displays tonal characteristics~\cite{pinder1992mechanical}.
-Aerodynamic noise is generated from the interaction of the air and the blade, which can be classified into inflow turbulence noise and self-noise~\cite{oerlemans2011wind}.
-Inflow turbulence noise greatly depends on the atmospheric conditions.
-Based on the different mechanisms~\cite{brooks1989airfoil}, self-noise can be further divided into turbulent boundary layer trailing edge noise, laminar boundary layer trailing edge noise, stall separation noise (including local stall separation and full stall separation), blunt trailing edge vortex shedding noise, and blade tip vortex shedding noise.
-Since wind turbines mostly operate below their stall conditions, stall separation noise only dominates in specific situations.
-Also, blunt trailing edge vortex shedding noise can be avoided if using a sharp trailing edge.
-A significant amount of research has been conducted on the self-noise related to the two remaining mechanisms, i.e., turbulent boundary layer trailing edge noise and laminar boundary layer trailing edge noise, both related to the interaction of boundary layer with the sharp trailing edge.
-To reduce the trailing edge noise without adversely affecting the aerodynamic performance, modifications of the trailing edge can be applied, including brush trailing edge~\cite{herr2005experimental,herr2007design,finez2010broadband,suryadi2023identifying}, perforated trailing edge~\cite{suryadi2023identifying,geyer2010measurement,zhang2020experimental}, and serrated trailing edge~\cite{oerlemans2009reduction,moreau2011flat,moreau2013noise,avallone2018noise,celik2021aeroacoustic,pereira2022aeroacoustics}.
+The primary sources of noise in wind turbines are aerodynamic noise from the blades and mechanical noise from the nacelle~\cite{deshmukh2019wind}.
+Mechanical noise, stemming from the operation of mechanical components, is characterized by tonal qualities~\cite{pinder1992mechanical}.
+Conversely, aerodynamic noise arises from the interaction between air and the wind turbine blade and can be categorized into inflow turbulence noise and airfoil self-noise~\cite{oerlemans2011wind}.
+Within airfoil self-noise, turbulent and laminar boundary layer trailing edge noise are significant due to their origin from boundary layer interaction with the sharp trailing edge~\cite{brooks1989airfoil}.
+Stall separation noise and blunt trailing edge vortex shedding noise are less influential because wind turbines usually operate below stall conditions, and sharp trailing edges can mitigate vortex shedding noise.